The

 The Constitution was not so

-much based on the English legal system as such but on the basis of their
+much based on the English legal system but on the basis of their

 legal system.
-It was patterned mainly after indentured servitude contracts
+The US Constitution was patterned mainly after indentured servitude contracts

 and court cases that went back to the 1400's.
 A man's life depended on these contracts and findings so these rulings